embarklabs/embark/site/source/_posts/2019-11-28-nim-vs-crystal-part-3-cryto-dapps-p2p.md

 ![crystal vs nim](http://embark.status.im/assets/images/nim-crystal-header-img_NEW.jpg)

 Welcome back to my series comparing the two sweethearts of the modern low-level programming world.
 Just to quickly recap: in [article #1](/news/2019/11/18/nim-vs-crystal-part-1-performance-interoperability/) I noted my thoughts on the interoperability capabilities of the two languages, alongside briefly reviewing the performance metrics for each (albeit with relatively simple tests).
-Whether simple or not, the tests ***did*** throw up some unexpected twists in the plot - Crystal used *very-nearly* half of the memory amount executing the tests when compared to Nim, and also took *very nearly* half of the execution time in doing so.  **This seriously took me by surprise!**
+Whether simple or not, the tests ***did*** throw up some unexpected twists in the plot.
+Crystal used *very-nearly* half of the memory amount executing the tests when compared to Nim, and also took *very nearly* half of the execution time in doing so.  **This seriously took me by surprise!**

 In [article #2](/news/2019/11/21/nim-vs-crystal-part-2-threading-tooling/); I looked at the Concurrency primitives of each language, and explored both the in-built tooling, and external package ecosystems surrounding each language.
 As I said in that article, one of the biggest factors I look at when considering adopting a new language; is its tooling ecosystem.
 This includes, but is not limited to:  A comprehensive package manager, an intuitive testing suite, a good project scaffolder, and an in-built formatter/linter to ensure my code stays semantically correct – especially if I know I will be working in Open Source repos that others will contribute to.
 But they're just the high-level tools that I look for...